-There are others places your business will be found but those are the two most essential. if your business isn’t listed on Google My Business then you’re not likely to be found online.
+There are other places your business will be found, but those are the two most essential. if your business isn’t listed on Google Business Profile then you’re not likely to be found online.

-Claiming or creating your Google My Business profile is essential to your local businesses survival but be sure you also get as many reviews there as possible.
+Claiming or creating your Google Business Profile is essential to your local business’s survival but be sure you also get as many reviews there as possible.
 Be sure you have a good strategy behind reviews, though, rather than just sending an email.

-I put this as a sub-point for Google My Business because it’s not a directory.
-It is a great option for an HVAC contractor, though, because only service businesses can take advantage of these.
+I put this as a sub-point for Google Business Profile because it’s not a directory.
+It is a great option for an HVAC contractor, though, because only service businesses can take advantage of it.

 You essentially pay for each lead.
 Not only that but Google does a background check on your so once you qualify, you’re Google qualified and seen as more trustworthy.
 It’s not the only strategy for new customers you should have, but it’s good to keep as one in many strategies.

 This is a big one for HVAC contractors in the United States mostly.
-It is growing in popularity in Canada also but for now US HVAC contractors need to pay attnetion to Yelp.
+It is growing in popularity in Canada also but for now, US HVAC contractors need to pay attention to Yelp.